-When it comes to WHY we are reluctant when, for example, the project managers comes and introduces a new PM software, lies in the core of our behaviour as humans.
-Simply, when something new comes on the table, we are immediately scared from the unknown.
-According to article in Forbes:
+When it comes to WHY we are reluctant when, for example, the project manager comes and introduces a new PM software, lies in the core of our behaviour as humans.
+Simply, when something new comes on the table, we are immediately scared of the unknown.
+According to an article in Forbes:

 This type of resistance occurs mainly when change is implemented without warning the affected stakeholders before the change occurs.
 When change (especially what is perceived as negative change) is pushed onto people without giving them adequate warning and without helping them through the process of understanding what the change will include and how their jobs/work will be affected, it can cause people to push back against the change due to their fear of the unknown.

 Now, the main question is, how do we manage this?
 The answer is: With training.
 When adopting new software, the first thing to discuss is how to bring on board the whole team – when it comes to using new tech and tools.
 And here are the reasons for it:

 When you create a training program around the change you want to implement, then you can involve the whole team in to it prior you talk about the software or the change.
 The feeling of belonging and ownership will create a perfect context in which you can introduce the change.
 Of course, this takes more energy and time upfront, but it will make the implementation smooth and fast.

 Instead of seeing your team or employees as a working force…what if you can create a layer of education and growth as one of the drivers for great work in your company?
 What if you can introduce the new change as a growth mechanism and personal advancement for every individual.
 You can even make it official with certificates and levels.

 Better and new ideas